RichardPalladino/f23-smartcontract-lottery/README.md

     * Chainlink VRF for randomness
     * Chainlink Automation for time-based trigger to draw winner

+## Tests!

+1. Write some deploy scripts
+2. Write our tests
+    * work on a local chain
+    * work on a forked testnet
+    * work on a forked mainnet

 ## Solidity code layout

 ```
 // Layout of Contract:
+// license identifier
 // version
 // imports
 // errors